Website Design Checklist Before You Launch

 Run through this checklist on a staging URL before switching DNS.
 Crawl the staging site with Screaming Frog (free for under 500 URLs) to catch missing titles, broken links, and redirect issues automatically.

-Our web design builds include all 15 items as standard deliverables — nothing on this list is an add-on or afterthought.
-If your current site is missing items from this checklist, our free audit will identify exactly what needs fixing.
+Our web design builds include all 15 items as standard deliverables, nothing on this list is an add-on or afterthought.
+If your current site is missing items from this checklist, our free audit will identify what needs fixing.
 Standard sites start at $3,000.
-Get in touch for a quote.
+See our pricing page for details or get in touch for a quote.

 Frequently Asked Questions